ShaneMaglangit/odin-book-t3/README.md

 # Odin Book T3

+> This was purely for exploratory purpose.
+Certains features may not be optimized and the webapp is unresponsive for smaller screens (nothing breakpoints can't solve).

 Attempt towards the [Odin Book Project](https://www.theodinproject.com/lessons/nodejs-odin-book)

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.